Update: This post was migrated to our new blog.

 You can check out our codebase and documentation on Github for more information.

 * An earlier version of this post used the term Blockstore.
-This post has been edited to reflect that Blockstore's functionality was later merged into Blockstack Server.
+This post has been edited to reflect that Blockstore's functionality was later merged into Blockstack Core.